romen-h/Neutronium/README.md

 - Audio
 A library for adding custom sound and music to the game.

+- Diseases
+A library for adding diseases with support for custom disease textures.

+- Dupes
+A library for adding custom duplicant personalities with extra symbol overrides.

 - Elements
 A library for adding new elements in a way that deals with save compatibility, and conflict resolution if two mods add the same or similar elements.